West Yorkshire Primary Care Workforce & Training Hub

 Sarah Atkinson: Nurse Lead, Leeds Student Medical Practice

-Mandy Brown: Finance Manager, Bowling Highfield Practice
+Mandy Brown: Finance Manager, Bowling Highfield Medical Practice

 Fiona Purdie: Business Manager, Parklands Medical Practice